Electronic Communication Policy

 With the rise of the Internet, and the increase in affordable bandwidth came a new type of worker, the telecommuter.
 Available technologies, in certain cases, have allowed some companies to offer the ability for certain employees to work from home instead of the office.
 This can be not only a benefit for the employee, but also for the company itself.
 As more and more employees clamor for the ability to telecommute, it is imperative for companies to have an in place a viable telecommuting policy.

-Telecommuting Policy Template - This policy is 13 pages in length.
+Telecommuting Policy Template - This policy is over 20 pages in length.
 It contains everything that an enterprise needs to implement a functioning and compliant telecommuting process.
 Included are forms defining the working environment in addition to a check list to validate that the off site location complies with you safety requirements.

 Record Management, Retention, and Destruction Policy